 MCPS utilizes relocatable classrooms on an interim basis to accommodate student enrollment in overutilized facilities.
 Units around 15-20 years old require general renovation if they are to continue in use as educational spaces.
 An FY 2019 supplemental appropriation was approved for \$5 million to accelerate the FY 2020 appropriation request for the placement of relocatables classrooms for the 2019-2020 school year to address enrollment growth and overutilization at schools throughout the county.
-An FY 2020 supplemental appropriation was approved for \$6 million to accelerate the FY 2021 appropriation request to ensure placement of relocatable classroom placement for the 2021-2022 school year.
-An FY 2022 supplemental appropriation was approved for \$5 million to accelerate the FY 2022 appropriation request to provide relocatable classroom placement for the 2021-2022 school year.
-An FY 2022 supplemental appropriation was approved to as appropriation request to provide relocatable classroom placement for the 2022-2023 school year.
-An FY 2022 supplemental appropriation was approved to accelerate the FY 2023 appropriation request to provide relocatable classroom placement for the 2022-2023 school year.
+An FY 2020 supplemental appropriation was approved for \$6 million to accelerate the FY 2021 appropriation request to ensure placement of relocatable classrooms for the 2020-2021 school year.
+An FY 2021 supplemental appropriation was approved for \$5 million to accelerate the FY 2022 appropriation request to provide relocatable classroom placement for the 2021-2022 school year.
 An FY 2022 supplemental appropriation was approved to accelerate the FY 2023 appropriation request to provide relocatable classroom placement for the 2022-2023 school year.
 An FY 2022 supplemental appropriation of \$3 million was approved to implement the Wellness Program Initiative and provide Wellness spaces at high schools in Montgomery County that currently do not have a Wellness Center.
 An FY2024 appropriation is for the placement of relocatable classrooms for the 2023-2024 school year to address enrollment growth and overutilization at schools throughout the county.
 Also, an amendment to the FY 2023-2028 CIP is requested as a result of increases in construction costs, as well as to implement the new Blueprint for Maryland's Future for schools that are currently overutilized.